 The lighthouse is the perfect spot to admire the views of the Rio de la Plata.
 Colonia is also packed with perfectly kept vintage cars.

-Make sure to read my posts 15 Great Things To Do In Colonia Del Sacramento Uruguay, The Best Things To Do In Uruguay and 25 Cool Things To Do In Montevideo.
+Make sure to read my posts: 15 Great Things To Do In Colonia Del Sacramento Uruguay, The Best Things To Do In Uruguay, and 25 Cool Things To Do In Montevideo for more ideas on places to visit in Argentina’s fun neighbor.

-In the summer months, it is also a beach destination (though don’t expect Caribbean style beaches!), and throughout the year it’s a great base to explore the region where you can admire wildlife.
+It is also a beach destination in the summer months (though don’t expect Caribbean-style beaches!), and throughout the year, it’s a great base from which to explore the region and admire wildlife.

-Visit during the summer months (between December and March) to admire penguins and go on a boat tour to spot other marine life such as dolphins and sea lions.
-Puerto Madryn is perfect also for for hiking, biking, going kayaking, scuba diving, or even learning how to windsurf.
+Visit during the summer months (between December and March) to admire penguins and go on a boat tour to spot other marine life, such as dolphins and sea lions.
+Puerto Madryn is also perfect for hiking, biking, kayaking, scuba diving, or even learning how to windsurf.

 The Reserva Faunistica Peninsula Valdés is a UNESCO World Heritage Site.
-This is one of the best places to observe the incredible wildlife in its natural habitat.
-Among others, during a tour of Peninsula Valdes you will be able to admire sea elephant and lions, guanacos, nandus, foxes, magellan penguins.
+This is one of the best places to observe incredible wildlife in its natural habitat.
+During a tour of Peninsula Valdes, you can admire sea elephants and lions, guanacos, nandus, foxes, and Magellan penguins.
 Depending on the season, even orcas show up.

 Punta Tombo is the largest penguin nesting region in South America.
-Besides a variety of birds which includes cormorants and seagulls, you’ll find a colony of over half a million magellan penguins who set up their nest and lay their eggs each year between September and April.
+In addition to a variety of birds, including cormorants and seagulls, there is a colony of over half a million Magellan penguins, which set up their nests and lay their eggs each year between September and April.

-Finallym Puerto Madryn also has several interesting museums.
+Finally, Puerto Madryn also has several interesting museums.
 One of them, the Ecocentro, is a work of art of interactive exhibits where great artistic sensibility and outstanding scientific research are joined together for superb results.
-It also has a fantastic library with beautiful view of the gulf.
+It also has a fantastic library with a beautiful view of the gulf.

 To appreciate the country’s Argentina unspoiled nature and appreciate its wilderness, Ushuaia is one of the places to visit in Argentina.

-Located in a wide bay on the southern coast of Isla Grande de Tierra del Fuego, with the Martial mountain range at its north and the Beagle Channel lays at its south, this is a prime destination to admire wildlife and hike in the summer months.
+Located in a wide bay on the southern coast of Isla Grande de Tierra del Fuego, with the Martial mountain range at its north and the Beagle Channel at its south, this is a prime destination for admiring wildlife and hiking in the summer months.

-During the summer the city (which is the closest point to Antarctica) gets a lot of daylight and the temperatures, despite being cold, are not as prohibitive as in the winter months (May to August), when on the other hand skiing is the reason to visit.
+During the summer, the city (which is the closest point to Antarctica) gets a lot of daylight, and the temperatures, despite being cold, are not as prohibitive as in the winter months (May to August), when skiing is the reason to visit.

-Spend at least 5 days in Ushuaia to take in all it has to offer, including hiking, kayaking, dog sledding, wildlife watching and Antarctica cruises.
-Use it as a base to hike Cerro Martial and its glacier, to explore Parque Nacional Tierra del Fuego and the Strait of Magellan and the Beagle Channel.
+Spend at least five days in Ushuaia to take in all it has to offer, including hiking, kayaking, dog sledding, wildlife watching, and Antarctica cruises.
+Use it as a base to hike Cerro Martial and its glacier and explore Parque Nacional Tierra del Fuego, the Strait of Magellan, and the Beagle Channel.

-Read my post The Best Things To Do In Ushuaia.
+Read my post The Best Things To Do In Ushuaia so you don’t miss any of the best activities!

 Hike to Laguna Esmeralda

-Hiking is one of the best things to do in Argentina, and there are hardly better places than the scented forests of Tierra del Fuego for that.
-The one to Laguna Esmeralda is definitely one of the most rewarding hikes in Tierra del Fuego.
+Hiking is one of the top things to do in Argentina, and there are hardly better places for that than the scented forests of Tierra del Fuego.
+The hike to Laguna Esmeralda is definitely one of the most rewarding in Tierra del Fuego.

 It’s a fairly easy 8 km (about 5 miles) (there and back) hike through the forest and a large peat moss that will take you to a beautiful emerald lake with mountains and glaciers at its back.

-Check out my post A Complete Guide To Hiking Laguna Esmeralda.
+Check out my post A Complete Guide To Hiking Laguna Esmeralda for all the hiking information and what to expect.

 Explore Tierra del Fuego National Park

-The Tren del Fin del Mundo offers a very scenic train ride that goes through the Tierra del Fuego National Park, one of the most impressive national parks in the country.
+The Tren del Fin del Mundo offers a scenic train ride through Tierra del Fuego National Park, one of the country’s most impressive national parks.

-It’s definitely the most popular tourist attraction in the region, but you can get away from day-trippers by following one of the many hiking trails, some offering views of the Beagle Channel and of Isla Navarino and Isla Hoste.
+It’s definitely the most popular tourist attraction in the region, but you can get away from day-trippers by following one of the many hiking trails.
+Some offer views of the Beagle Channel and of Isla Navarino and Isla Hoste.

-It’s also a great place to visit to spot local wildlife which includes cormorants, seagulls, rabbits, non-endemic north American beaver and even condors.
+It’s also a great place to visit to spot local wildlife, including cormorants, seagulls, rabbits, the non-endemic North American beaver, and even condors.

-Make sure to head to Lapataia Bay, and walk to the Mirador Lapataia, for impressive views.
-Check out the Acigami Lake and the Southernmost Post Office.
+Make sure to head to Lapataia Bay and walk to the Mirador Lapataia for impressive views.
+Also, check out Acigami Lake and the Southernmost Post Office.

-If you want to ride the Fin del Mundo train to the National Park during high season, you are better off booking the ride in advance.
-You can do so here.
+If you want to ride the Fin del Mundo train to the National Park during high season, you should book the End of the World Train Ticket in advance.

-Check out my post 15 Amazing National Parks In Argentina.
+Check out my post 15 Amazing National Parks In Argentina for more places to visit in Argentina that you should not miss!

 Go on a cruise on the Beagle Channel